 - Use healthy oils for cooking, such as olive oil or vegetable oil.

 - Reduce significantly or eliminate trans-fatty acids, found in commercially-baked goods such as cookies, crackers, cakes, and donuts.
 Also avoid French fries, onion rings, processed foods, and margarine.

 - Avoid coffee and other stimulants, alcohol, and tobacco.

 - Drink 6 to 8 glasses of filtered water daily.

 - Exercise moderately for 30 minutes daily, 5 days a week.

 Traditional Chinese Medicine and acupuncture can help lessen the body's tendency toward allergic hypersensitivity reactions.

-Serum sickness usually improves in 7 - 10 days, with full recovery in 2 - 4 weeks.
+Serum sickness usually improves in 7 to 10 days, with full recovery in 2 to 4 weeks.
 However, it may lead to nervous system disorders and a life-threatening allergic reaction called anaphylaxis, so it is important to get medical treatment.

 Health care providers should monitor seriously ill people for rare instances of myocarditis (inflammation of the heart muscle) and peripheral neuritis (nerve inflammation).